Summary:

 On the other hand, insulated containers are specialised containers used to transport items that require safeguarding from thermal shocks, humidity infiltration, odours, condensation, and cross-contamination.

-Reefer container vs dry container
+Reefer container vs dry container: Key differences

 Cost